Lake Van: Recent lake level change

 Similar but smaller fluctuations have been seen recently.
 The level of the lake rose by at least 3 m during the 1990s, drowning much agricultural land, and (after a brief period of stability and then retreat) seems to be rising again.
 The level rose approximately 2 m in the 10 years immediately prior to 2004.
+But in the early 2020s it fell.

 Climate

-It is in the highest and largest region of Turkey, which has a Mediterranean-influenced humid continental climate.
-Average temperatures in July are between 22 and 25 °C, and in January between −3 °C to −12 °C. On some cold winter nights the temperature has reached −30 °C.
+Lake Van is in the highest and largest region of Turkey, which has a Mediterranean-influenced humid continental climate.
+Average temperatures in July are between 22 and 25 °C, and in January between −3 °C and −12 °C. On some cold winter nights the temperature has reached −30 °C.

-The lake, particularly on urban townscape shore tempers the climate, in the city of Van, where the average temperature in July is 22.5 °C, and in January −3.5 °C. The average annual rainfall in the basin, ranges from 400 to 700 mm.
+The lake, particularly on its urban townscape shore, tempers the climate in the city of Van, where the average temperature in July is 22.5 °C, and in January −3.5 °C. The average annual rainfall in the basin ranges from 400 to 700 mm.

 Ecology

-Prior to 2018, the only fish known to live in the brackish water of Lake Van was Chalcalburnus tarichi or Pearl Mullet (inci kefali), a Cyprinid fish related to chub and dace, which is caught during the spring floods.
+Prior to 2018, the only fish known to live in the brackish water of Lake Van was Alburnus tarichi or Pearl Mullet (inci kefali), a Cyprinid fish related to chub and dace, which is caught during the spring floods.
 In May and June, these fish migrate from the lake to less alkaline water, spawning either near the mouths of the rivers feeding the lake or in the rivers themselves.
 After spawning season it returns to the lake.
 In 2018, a new species of fish, which is deemed as Oxynoemacheilus ercisianus, has been discovered inside a microbialite.

 103 species of phytoplankton have been recorded in the lake including cyanobacteria, flagellates, diatoms, green algae, and brown algae.
 36 species of zooplankton have also been recorded including Rotatoria, Cladocera, and Copepoda in the lake.

 In 1991, researchers reported the discovery of 40 m tall microbialites in the lake.
-These are solid towers on the lake bed formed by coccoid cyanobacteria (Pleurocapsa group) these create mats of aragonite that combine with calcite precipitating out of the lake water.
+These are solid towers on the lake bed formed by coccoid cyanobacteria (Pleurocapsa group), which create mats of aragonite that combine with calcite precipitating out of the lake water.

 The region hosts the rare Van cat breed of cat, having – among other things – an unusual fascination with water.
 The lake is mainly surrounded by fruit orchards and grain fields, interspersed by some non-agricultural trees.

-Monster
+Monster myth

 According to legend, the lake hosts the mysterious Lake Van Monster that lurks below the surface, 30 to 40 ft long with brown scaly skin, an elongated reptilian head and flippers.
-Apart from some amateur photographs and videos, there is no physical evidence to prove its existence.
-The profile resembles an extinct mosasaurus or basilosaurus.
+Apart from some inconclusive amateur photographs and videos, there has never been any evidence of it.
+The claimed profile resembles an extinct mosasaurus or basilosaurus.